Systems approaches in action

 Having had several years of applying many different systems approaches within a wide range of individual projects, now is the time to reflect on what can be learned from across the different projects.

-How is the project addressing the issue?
+How did the project address the issue?

 Relevance for practice

-This research will illustrate how researchers, policy makers and practitioners can use systems approaches to better work together to bring about change.
+This research illustrates how researchers, policy makers and practitioners can use systems approaches to better work together to bring about change.
 It will inform policy makers and funders of the key factors that support the use of effective systems approaches, and when, and in what combination, these approaches are appropriate for prevention research.

 The findings will also enhance the skills and capacity around the use of systems approaches for those working in chronic disease prevention, policy and practice.

-What are the expected outcomes?
+What are the outcomes?

-The expected outcomes of this project are:
+The outcomes of this project are:

 - Recommendations and a systems reporting framework relevant for prevention research, policy and practice